 — Anton Baryshevskiy, Mind Studios Co-founder and Head of Business Development

-To develop a CRM website with the help of an outsourcing web development company, you’ll need the following specialists:
+To build a custom CRM website with the help of an outsourcing web development company, you’ll need the following specialists:

 - Project manager – 1